bmoren/p5.collide2D/README.md

 }
 ```
 #### collidePointPoly()
-##### collidePointPoly(pointX,pointY,vertexArray)
+##### collidePointPoly(pointX,pointY,vectorArray)
 Point to Poly Collision in 2D.
-Takes a point x,y and an array of [p5.Vector](http://p5js.org/reference/#/p5/createVector) points which contain the x,y positions which make up the polygon.
-This function works with as many sided polygon as you desire, and also "collapsed" polygons where multiple triangles are formed from a single polygon shape overlapping itself.
+Takes a point x,y and an array of [p5.Vector](http://p5js.org/reference/#/p5/createVector) points which contain the x,y positions of the polygon.
+This function works with as x-sided polygons, and "collapsed" polygons where a single polygon shape overlaps itself.

 ```javascript
 var hit = false;